Adaptive Greedy versus Non-adaptive Greedy for Influence Maximization: Infimum of Greedy Adaptivity Gap

+For the greedy adaptive policy, we have seen that $s$ will be the first seed chosen.
 The second seed picked by the greedy adaptive policy will depend on whether $t$ is infected by $s$.
 Notice that the status of $t$ is available to the policy in both the full-adoption feedback model and the myopic feedback model, so the arguments here, as well as the remaining part of this proof, apply to both feedback models.
 By straightforward calculations, the greedy adaptive policy will pick $v_1$ as the next seed if $t$ is not infected by $s$, and the policy will pick a seed from $u_1,\ldots,u_k$ otherwise.

 In the latter case, the policy will eventually pick the seed set $\{s,u_1,\ldots,u_k\}$, which will infect vertices with a total weight of

 with probability $1$ (notice that we are in the scenario that $t$ has been infected by $s$).